guo-yu/docor/README.md

 - docor.license()
 - docor.cli()

-### Pull Request Welcome
+### Contributing
-- fork this repo
+- Fork this repo
+- Clone your repo
+- Install dependencies
+- Checkout a feature branch
-- feel free to add your feature
+- Feel free to add your features
-- make sure your feature are fully tested.
+- Make sure your features are fully tested
-- send me a PR, and enjoy!
+- Open a pull request, and enjoy <3

 ### MIT license
 Copyright (c) 2013 turing